mozilla/jschannel/README.md

 In addition to support for these messaging semantics, the library sports the following additional features:

-  * "scoping", all messages will
+  * "scoping", all messages will be safely tucked under the namespace you provide.
-  * multiple channel support - message handling properly stops propagation once messages are handled, and when they're not handled it leaves them alone.
+  * multiple channel support - message handling properly stops propagation once messages are handled, and when they're not it leaves them alone.
 This means you can have an arbitrary number of different channels in a single page.
-  * Rich messaging semantics - Query/Response and notifications
+  * Rich messaging semantics - Query/Response and Notifications
   * An idiomatic api - exceptions inside message handlers automatically turn into error responses.  return values are likewise converted into "success" responses.
-  * support for errors: the library provides the basic structure for error propagation but lets the client define error codes.
+  * support for errors: the library provides the basic structure for error propagation while the client define error codes.
-  * may be used asynchronously.
+  * very compatible with asynchronicity.
-  * supports any browser with JSON parsing (native or js library) and postMessage.
+  * supports any browser with JSON parsing (native or as a JS library) and postMessage.
   * designed primarily for inter-frame communication.